PaddlePaddle/Paddle/doc/design/fluid_dist/parameter_server.md

 ### Sparse Update

-For an embedding layer, the gradient may have many rows containing only 0 for each mini-batch.
+For embedding layers, the gradient may have many rows containing only 0 when training, if the gradient use a dense tensor to do parameter optimization, it could spend unnessesary memory, slow down the calculations and waste the bandwidth while doing distributed training.
-Fluid use [SelectedRows](../selected_rows.md) to support sparse variables.
-Distributed training support `Sparse Update`, which sends a `SelectedRows` variable to the parameter server to run parameter updates.
-It would save a lot of bandwidth and make the distributed training job have better performance.
+In Fluid, we introduce [SelectedRows](../selected_rows.md) to represent a list of rows containing non-zero gradient data.
+So when we do parameter optimization both locally and remotely, we only need to send those non-zero rows to the optimizer operators:

 <img src="src/sparse_update.png" width="700" />